wally-wissner/robot_autobattler/design_documentation/design_document.md

 # Introduction

+## Name

+### Ideas
+- Invent XOR Die
+- INVENT xor DIE
+- evaluate(destroy);
+- robot.execute();
+- Third Law Safe (intellectual property issues?)
+- Cartridge delenda est
+- Fluid Metal
+- Soldiers of Fortran
+- Break These Bots
+- Some Disassembly Required
+- Punchcard Pandemonium
+- Punchcard Wars
+- Three Laws Safe
+- Invent or Die
+- Program or Perish
+- mutable
+- Fluid Steel
+- Shift Gears
+- Chain Reaction
+- Core Meltdown: Chain Reaction
+- RoboBattler
+- Journey to the Center of the Robosphere
+- Mother of Invention
+- Mechacophony
+- 3rd Law of Robodynamics
+- Laws of Robodynamics
+- Function ______
+- Execution _______
+- Execute _______
+- Compute _______
+- Evaluation Strategy
+- Custom Bots
+- Cyberbal of the Fittest
+- Iteration

 ## Description

-This game is a turn-based tactical RPG with the customizability of a trading card game.
-Survive, explore, and conquer a war-torn world, using parts from the robots you defeat to construct your own robot army.
-Whether you build a team of battlecruiser mechas or an exploding swarm of nanobots is up to you.
+GAMENAME is a non-traditional roguelike auto battler with the customizability of a collectable card game.
+Design a team of robots out of procedurally-generated modifications and battle commands.
+Whether you create a massive battlecruiser mecha or a swarm of exploding nanobots is up to you.

 ## Tags

-`rpg`, `strategy rpg`, `tactical rpg`, `procedurally generated`, `roguelike`
+`procedurally generated`, `roguelike`, `auto battler`, `deckbuilding`, `roguelike deckbuilder`, `rpg`, `strategy rpg`

 ## Player Experience

-The goal core player experience is of creative expression through designing the player's robots and accomplishment through protecting their creations via careful tactical battle.
-The game will achieve this by combining simple tactical low-variance gameplay mechanics with highly customizable robots which allow the player to change the rules of combat.
-Highly customizable robots give the player a sense of ownership over the game, while low-variance combat minimized the amount of "feel bad" moments where the player loses their creations.
+The goal core player experience is of creative expression through designing the player's robots and accomplishment through optimizing the robots' modifications under the chosen strategy to defeat enemies.
+The game will achieve this by eliminating tedious tactical decisions through automated battles which are driven by elements determined by the player's modifications to their robots.

 ## Gameplay

-Player and enemy units exist on a procedurally generated hexagonal grid.
+--Player and enemy units exist on a procedurally generated hexagonal grid.
 The player engages enemy units in combat and gets rewards from defeating enemy units in the form of in-game currency and dropped upgrades.
-The currency is used to level up the player's units in the form of an increased number of slots to apply the acquired upgrades.
+The currency is used to level up the player's units in the form of an increased number of slots to apply the acquired upgrades.--

 ## Game Loop